-Workstream Description Progress / Key achievements Future Plans Customer First Strategy and Charter to The Customer First Strategy and Charter which was agreed by Committee in June 2018 has now been implemented.
-Embedding the strategy and charter will ensure that the Council is a customer focused organisation.
-To continue to embed the ethos of Customer First which will become part of the work of Executive Services and will feature in the Service Plan and associated action plans.
+Workstream Description Progress / Key achievements Future Plans Customer First Strategy and Charter to ensure that the Council is a customer focused organisation.
+The Customer First Strategy and Charter which was agreed by Committee in June 2018 has now been implemented.
+Embedding the strategy and charter will ensure that the Council is a customer focused organisation. the Service Plan and associated action plans.
 Commissioning and Procurement Framework Establish new procedures to maximise efficient procurement and create concise commissioning and procurement guidance.
 The Commissioning and Procurement Framework has been subsumed into the draft PMR Framework which was presented to Policy and Resources Committee in July 2019.
 Work continues on the development of on line templates and linked guidance for commissioning and procurement activities.
 Workforce Strategy Implement Workforce Strategy across the Council and to carry out a review of the workforce requirements in Corporate and Executive Services.
 Workforce planning sessions have been held with Council Directorates throughout 2018/19, the information gathered is being used to inform next steps.
 A draft Workforce Plan is to be developed for informal consultation in autumn 2019 and the existing Council Workforce Strategy is to be refreshed.
 Accommodation Rationalisation Service Redesign Project to rationalise and make best use of the properties which the Council operates.
 In June 2019, the Council formally adopted the Knab Masterplan as supplementary guidance to the Local Development Plan.
 The first stage of implementing the Masterplan was approved to demolish all buildings on the former Anderson High School at the Knab with the exception of the listed buildings and the former science block.
 8 North Ness office accommodation is expected to be fully re-occupied by September 2019.
 A revised Property Asset Management Strategy was reported to Council in June 2019.
 Approval of the strategy has been deferred to allow further work to be done on the strategy.
 There is a proposed development to establish a single reception point in Lerwick for all Council services.